mkudija/mkudija.github.io/reading-notes/_md/2023-01-21-A Church In Crisis.md

 _**Summary**: The appropriate response to the situation of the Church today is turning back to God in repentance so that we may undergo his purification._

 - We need to consider not only the evil we have done but also the "good" we have done that was not the will of God.
 (364)
-- Those with pastoral responsibility, including parents, will have to give a special accounting: "Let not many of you become teachers, my brethren, for you know that we who teach shall be judged with greater strictness."
+- Those with pastoral responsibility, including [[Parenting|parents]], will have to give a special accounting: "Let not many of you become teachers, my brethren, for you know that we who teach shall be judged with greater strictness."
 (374 cf. [[Jas-03#v1]])

 >I believe that it is virtually impossible to be a responsible Christian unless we are making room in our daily lives for prayer and sound spiritual reading, for study of Christian truth, and for contact with others who also want to live fervent Christian lives and serve God faithfully.
 (381)